balping/UltraPlot/docs/api.rst

 Please note that UltraPlot removes the associated documentation when functionality is deprecated (see :ref:`What's New <whats_new>`).
-However, UltraPlot adheres to `semantic versioning <https://semver.org>`__, which means old code that uses deprecated functionality will still work and issue warnings rather than errors until the first major release (version 1.0.0).
+However, UltraPlot adheres to `effort versioning <https://jacobtomlinson.dev/effver/>`__, which means old code that uses deprecated functionality will still work and issue warnings rather than errors.

 .. important::